irmen/bouldercaves/README.md

 - F1: start a new game.
 Also skips waiting for popup screens.
 - F5: cheat and add an extra life.
 - F6: cheat and add 10 seconds extra time.
-- ENTER: cheat and skip to the next level.
+- F7: cheat and skip to the next level.